Submit Session Proposals and Single Abstracts

 - Quality of methodology and approach.

-- How does this support the advancement of Structural Engineering Profession?
+- How does this support the advancement of the structural engineering profession?

 - Practical applications.